0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ### For ZK and reader nodes: Sorting logs of nginx proxy and acme

-Your _nginx_ reverse proxy and _acme_ certificate renewal are run in docker containers like your baker or reader node service.
+Your nginx reverse proxy and acme certificate renewal are run in docker containers (`pbc-nginx` and `pbc-acme`).
+Same as your baker or reader node service (`pbc-mainnet`).
 So, you can get the nginx and acme container logs with the same docker commands.
 When you sort the logs, use relevant keywords, for example related to your SSL/TSL certificate.

-The docker logs of a node service are stored as one category in the same file and displayed in the same color.
-But, nginx stores and displays logs in two separate categories: access logs (white text) and error logs (red text).
+The docker logs of a node service are stored as one category in the same file, and displayed in the same color when print the container logs with the `docker logs` command.
+But, nginx stores logs in two separate categories displayed in its own color, access logs (white text) and error logs (red text).
 The access logs shows client request received by nginx.
-Error logs shows not just errors and warnings, but relate to the function of nginx e.g. processes started and ended, requests processed or skipped, and shutdowns.
+Error logs shows messages related to the function of nginx including processes started and ended, requests processed or skipped, and shutdowns.

 The SSL/TSL certificate renewal, done with acme-companion, shows up in the nginx logs because the `pbc-nginx` and `pbc-acme` containers communicates: challenge, proof and certificate on a container with port
 80 ([details in proxy server guide](run-a-zk-node.md#how-nginx-and-acme-run-as-services-in-docker-containers)).